-Windows 10, Windows 8, and Windows 7, all ship with Windows PowerShell out of the box.
+Windows 11 and Windows 10 ships with Windows PowerShell out of the box.
 Along with it, came the Command Prompt which was a successor to MS-DOS Command line.
 Often the presence of two command-line tools in one operating system can confuse the user.
 Today, we will be discussing in brief what the difference between Command Prompt and Windows PowerShell is and which should you use when!
 This introductory post is targeted at the beginner or common end-user.

 Command Prompt vs. Windows PowerShell

-Before we jump to discuss the differences, first let us take a look at a brief history of both Command Prompt and Windows PowerShell.
+Before we discuss the differences, let’s first examine the brief histories of Command Prompt and Windows PowerShell.

 The Windows Command Prompt command line is a simple Win32 application.
 It has the capability of interacting with any other Win32 application or object within the Windows operating system.
 People use it for various purposes – but mainly to toggle critical Windows settings and to fix various components of the Operating System, using tools like the System File Checker.
 It can also loosely be called an upgraded version of MS-DOS.
 MS-DOS was Microsoft’s Command Line application on Windows Operating Systems before the Command Prompt was introduced.